Local Leadership and Community Prosperity

-The leadership and participation of Indigenous peoples and local communities is paramount for fostering sustainable conservation outcomes.
+The leadership and participation of Indigenous peoples and local communities is paramount for fostering sustainable conservation and community outcomes.
 Their active engagement not only safeguards biodiversity but also yields tangible benefits for local cultures, economies, health, employment, and the well-being of future generations.

 Enduring Earth seeks to work in partnership to support a healthy planet and provide long-term financing for conservation, economic diversification, and community prosperity.
 This will be built on a commitment to uphold the rights of people and create opportunities for sustainable growth.